Tax Relief Strategies · · 15 min read

 File Your Missouri Income Tax Refund Application

-Filing your application for a Missouri income tax refund can feel overwhelming, but we're here to help you through it.
+for a can feel overwhelming, but we're here to help you through it.
 Just follow these simple steps to make the process easier:

-1. Choose Your Filing Method: You have the option to file online through the Missouri Department of Revenue's e-filing system or by mailing a paper return using Form MO-1040.
+1. Choose Your Filing Method: You have the option to file online through the Missouri 's e-filing system or by mailing a paper return using Form MO-1040.

 2. Complete the Form: Take your time to fill out the necessary information, ensuring that all details match your documentation.
 If you choose to submit online, just follow the prompts provided by the e-submission system.